core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    * The second CBOR byte string is the CIPHERTEXT_3 retrieved at step 2.

-4. Perform the EDHOC processing on the EDHOC message_3 rebuilt at step 3, including verifications as per Section 5.5.3 of {{I-D.ietf-lake-edhoc}} and the OSCORE Security Context derivation as per {{oscore-ctx}}.
+4. Perform the EDHOC processing on the EDHOC message_3 rebuilt at step 3, including verifications as per {{Section 5.5.3 of I-D.ietf-lake-edhoc}} and the OSCORE Security Context derivation as per {{oscore-ctx}}.

    If the applicability statement used in the EDHOC session specifies that EDHOC message_4 shall be sent, the Server MUST stop the EDHOC processing and consider it failed, as due to a client error.